 “I am dedicated to Jewish regenerative communities based in culture building, ritual and study.”

-Simcha Schwartz is the Co-founder and former Director of the Jewish Farm School.
+Simcha Schwartz is the Development Director for Wilderness Torah and Co-founder and former Director of the Jewish Farm School.
 Simcha’s Jewish professional career has also included working for Hazon Inc, Eden Village Camp, the Teva Learning and American Jewish World Service.
 In 2013, Simcha became a Chaplain and is currently on staff with Vitas Healthcare.
-Lastly, he will be ordained Chaplain in September, 2018 at The Chaplaincy Institute in Berkeley, CA.
+He was ordained as a Chaplain in September, 2018 at The Chaplaincy Institute in Berkeley, CA.

 Course: Readings in the Zohar, Spring 2018